 Cons of E-Counseling

 Of course, everything has its bad points as well.
-There are some bugs to be worked out and some people just do not meet the criteria.
-For example, if you are actively suicidal, are in active crisis, or in psychosis, e-counseling isn't the best option for you.
+There are some bugs to be worked out, and some people just do not meet the criteria.
+For example, if you are actively suicidal, are in active crisis, or in psychosis, counseling via the internet isn't the best option for you.

 May Not Be Covered by Insurance

 Unfortunately, some insurance companies still do not cover online therapy of any kind.
-However, as the popularity of e-counseling rises, more and more companies are realizing that it benefits them as much as it benefits you.
+However, as the popularity of e-counseling continues to rise, more and more insurers are realizing that it benefits them as much as it benefits you.
 All insurance companies are different, and some do not have mental health coverage at all.
 With time, the majority of large healthcare companies are expected to provide some type of coverage for e-counseling.

 Risk of Confidentiality

 With all of the questions about privacy and hackers online, there is always the risk of confidentiality.
 It is ultimately up to you to make sure your communications are safe.
 That means not using public internet services such as at a coffee shop, motel, or library.
 If you are communicating with your therapist online through your phone or tablet using email, instant messaging, or another internet communication, you have to be careful that you are on a private internet service.
 The good news is that reputable, licensed therapists use secure technology, and will take precautions to protect what you share through the website or therapy service they use with you.